#1. Which of these structures is found in a plant cell but not in an animal cell?

 Next

 #104.
-What is the definition of homeostasis?
+What is the function of red blood cells?

 Previous